hpc-nuist-ap/hpc-nuist-ap.github.io/content/Overview/Operating System.md

 A number of papers, tutorials, FAQs and other documentation on SUSE can be found  on the [official SUSE website](https://www.suse.com/releasenotes/x86_64/SUSE-SLES/11-SP3/).

-If you have any general questions regarding the Linux distribution or software, please send an email to [xinzhang1215@gmail.com](mailto:xinzhang1215@gmail.com).
+If you have any general questions regarding the Linux distribution or software, please send an email to [dqwl_hpc@nuist.edu.cn](mailto:dqwl_hpc@nuist.edu.cn).